Simple-Press/simple-press/README.md

-# Simple:Press
+# Simple:Press WordPress Forum Plugin
-Simple:Press is one of the most full featured forum plugins for WordPress.
+Simple:Press is the most feature-rich free forum plugin for WordPress.
 It was initially released when WordPress was just 3 years old and and has been under continuous development since then for over 12 years!
 As of Jan 2009, it is available here on Github.

 ## Requirements